RodrigoSalles/WWTP_Fault_detection/README.md

 - The objective of this work is to develop a real time fault detection system for the DO sensor of a WWTP biological reactor.

+- To better evaluate the performance of the Autoencoders three scenarios were considered with variations in the order of appearance, duration and intensity of failures.

 - ANN models used for fault detection:
    * Convolutional Autoencoder
    * Long short term memory (LSTM)